Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 drying shelves & racks | miss mustard seed

 Even with the addition of the tart cooling rack, I still needed more room for drying panels.
 I try to gesso, tone, and varnish in batches, I need room for 15-20 panels at a time.
 My mom suggested using an art drying rack similar to the ones they use at schools.
 I figured they would all be way too big and schoolish looking for my studio, but I found one that is the perfect size to tuck behind the antique counter.
-THIS is the one I purchased.
+THIS is the one I purchased, and it has been amazing.

 drying shelves & racks | miss mustard seed